FriesW/PushToProd/assembly/guide.md

 past the back of the faceplate.
 This provides a flush, right angle surface for the side pieces to be held against.
 Push one of the side pieces into place against the clamp, and then lay down a bead of hot glue.
 Keep a margin around each screw hole and corner of the faceplate piece free of glue.
-We will need the space later for adding additional walls and the bolts.
+You will need the space later for adding additional walls and the bolts.
-Complete both angled side walls.
+Complete both angled sidewalls.

 Remove the clamps and now move to the back of the box.
 If tolerances are correct, sliding in the back wall should be a tight fit, but still fit.
 Note that from the outside there will be a visible gap between